EDITORIALS

 Test cases are detailed: steps, expected outcomes, preconditions.
 Checklists are lightweight: a list of things to investigate.
 Neither is universally better.

-Use test cases when you need a detailed audit trail or are testing something with precise compliance requirements.
+Use test cases when you need a record of exactly what steps were performed, or when you're testing something with precise compliance requirements.
 Use checklists when you're moving fast, testing exploratively, or working with testers who know the product well enough not to need hand-holding.

 Most teams default to test cases out of habit rather than necessity.
 For the majority of manual testing, a well-written checklist covers more ground in less time.